No results were found...

 You have the flexibility to organize your subscribers in almost any way you need to deliver the most relevant email marketing campaigns possible.

-While groups and segmentation are both ways to break up your subscriber list into smaller sections, each serves a different purpose.
+While groups and segments are both ways to break up your subscriber list into smaller sections, each serves a different purpose.

 Segmentation in MailerLite is dynamic.
 It is dictated by a ‘rule’ that you can create with a filter.
 Subscribers who comply with that rule are automatically included in the segment.
-If a subscriber no longer meets the conditions of your rule, or set of rules, they will no longer be included in that segment.
+If a subscriber no longer meets the conditions of the segment, they will no longer be included in it.

 MailerLite segmentation example